AP source: Redskins acquire QB Kyle Allen from Panthers

 The Redskins appeared likely to fill the void at quarterback from the outside and let Colt McCoy and Case Keenum leave in free agency.
 Allen became available when Carolina agreed to terms with XFL star P.J.
 Walker on a two-year deal.

-In addition to trading for Allen, Washington continued its roster makeover by making deals official with tight end Logan Thomas and safety Sean Davis and re-signing defensive lineman Caleb Brantley.
+In addition to trading for Allen, Washington continued its roster makeover by making deals official with tight end Logan Thomas and safety Sean Davis, re-signing defensive lineman Caleb Brantley and releasing safety Montae Nicholson and four other defensive backs.
 Rivera has so far strayed away from major moves, with the biggest perhaps being a multiyear contract with cornerback Kendall Fuller.

 More could be coming in the form of subtractions.
 The Redskins are listening to trade offers for left tackle Trent Williams and cornerback Quinton Dunbar.